theon/pelicangit/README.md

 Todo: submit as python package so we can instead install with `pip` or `easy_install`

-2) Add these variables to your pelican config file (the files you pass with the `-s` argument to pelican
+2) Add these variables to your pelican config file (the file you pass with the `-s` argument to pelican

     PELICANGIT_SOURCE_REPO="/path/to/source/markdown/repo"
     PELICANGIT_SOURCE_REMOTE="origin"